satwinder6510/bokun/replit.md

 ## Overview

-This project is a public-facing tour booking website for "Flights and Packages," showcasing over 700 curated tours sourced from the Bokun API.
-The platform aims to provide a clean, minimal interface for users to browse tours, view detailed itineraries with hotel information, check availability using a calendar-based system, and explore various pricing options.

-The business vision is to offer a premier travel booking experience. **Phase 2 is now active**: implementing full booking functionality with shopping cart, secure payment processing via Stripe (TEST mode), and booking confirmations.
-The platform will become a comprehensive tour booking platform under the custom domain tours.flightsandpackages.com.
+This project is a public-facing tour booking website for "Flights and Packages," offering over 700 curated tours from the Bokun API.
+The platform provides a clean interface for browsing tours, viewing itineraries, checking availability, and exploring pricing.
+The business vision is to evolve into a comprehensive tour booking platform with full booking functionality, shopping cart, secure Stripe payments, and booking confirmations under the domain tours.flightsandpackages.com.

 ## User Preferences